Ceiling Panelling Cost

 What are ceiling panels?

 Ceiling panels are sometimes also referred to as ceiling tiles.
 These are lightweight building materials that are used to cover a ceiling.
 The purpose of ceiling panels is usually to improve the appearance and the acoustics of a room.
-They are sometimes placed in a steel or aluminium grid to provide thermal insulation.
+They are sometimes placed in a steel or aluminium grid to create a false suspended ceiling, which can also help with insulation depending on the tiles used.

 Ready to get a price for your home improvement project?